 The first project of The Blank Residency was The Blank Artist in Residence – Fondazione Banca Popolare di Bergamo, which is characterized by the collaboration with the Bergamo’s Accademia di Belle Arti G. Carrara, the museum GAMeC – Galleria d’Arte Moderna e Contemporanea, and the support of Fondazione Banca Popolare di Bergamo.
 The artist selected for this project was the Dutch Remco Torenbosch who in 2012 spent 3 months in Bergamo.
 Every year The Blank Residency offers open call projects to support the development of ideas and projects.

-Project Proposal Residency from 16th October to 18th November 2017
+The fifth edition of the Project Proposal Residency will take place from October 16 to November 18.

 ph. +39 03519903477